homeflow/homeflow.github.io/_posts/user-profile-system/2016-08-01-paired-househunting.md

 category: user-profile-system
 ---

-####please note paired househunting is in Alpha development.
-This functionality also needs to be enabled by Homeflow.
+**Please note paired househunting is in Alpha development.
+This functionality also needs to be enabled by Homeflow.**

 Users can belong to multiple groups of shared house hunters.